schollz/qweuio/docs/index.md

 ### players

 There are two players: `midi` and `supercollider`.
-You can specify which player to use by using the `midi` or `supercollider` keyword followed by the name of the device.
+You can specify which player to use by using the `midi` or `supercollider` keyword followed by the name of the device and channel (optional).
 For example, on line 2:

 ```bash
 midi thingy 1